proycon/LaMachine/README.md

 ===========

-LaMachine is a software distribution of NLP software developed by the Language Machines research group and CLST (Radboud University Nijmegen), as well as TiCC (Tilburg University).
+LaMachine is a software distribution of NLP software developed by the Language Machines research group and Centre for Language and Speech Technology (Radboud University Nijmegen), as well as TiCC (Tilburg University).

 Our software is highly specialised and generally depends on a lot of other software.
 Installing all this software can be a daunting task, compiling it